Advisory Committee on Prescription Medicines (ACPM)

 - Dr Elizabeth Merson has over 30 years of experience as a consultant physician.
 Her interest is in geriatric medicine, particularly in the areas of alzheimer’s disease and dementia.
 She is currently in private practice on the Gold Coast servicing a large elderly population of the region.
 Dr Merson has held several teaching positions and is currently an Assistant Professor with Bond University, Gold Coast.
 Dr Merson provides expertise in the field of gerontology.

 - Associate Professor Anne Mijch OAM is a consultant infectious diseases specialist with special interest in HIV, STIs and Hepatitis.
-She established HIV services at Fairfield Infectious Diseases Hospital then transferred these to Alfred Hospital in Melbourne.
-Associate Professor Mijch has been recognised for her work in HIV/AIDS and has a Medal of the Order of Australia for her services to medicine in this field.
-She is now working as Consultant and Mentor in Infectious Diseases and HIV in SE Asia and Oceania.
-Associate Professor Mijch provides expertise in the field of infectious diseases, particularly in HIV.
+She established HIV services at Fairfield Infectious Diseases Hospital then transferred these to Alfred Hospital in Melbourne as Head of Victorian HIV Service.
+Associate Professor Mijch has been recognised for her work in HIV/AIDS and was awarded the Medal of the Order of Australia for her services to medicine in this field.
+She is now working as Consultant and Mentor in Infectious Diseases and HIV in SE Asia and Oceania, as Adjunct Professor at Monash University and as a Senior Principal Fellow within the Burnet Institute.
+Associate Professor Mijch provides expertise in the field of infectious diseases.

 - Dr Stephen Phillips OAM is a General Practitioner with long interest in standards and quality, particularly in relation to medicines, therapeutics and public health.
 Dr Phillips actively participates on a variety of committees and medical professional organisations.
 He has the Medal of the Order of Australia for his services as a promoter of the safe and effective use of medicines.
 Dr Phillips provides expertise in the field of general medical practice.